 It’s a bagless option.
 Its container is small so the Triflex needs frequent emptying.
 The upside is that the device is intuitive and you won’t have any issue getting up piles of rice or cereal.
 Doesn’t include a crevice tool for reaching around furniture and appliances, you can buy it for around $25.

 The vacuum’s easy to maintain and well built.
 Refitting the Triflex for new attachments won’t require a lot of work.
 Its price, ease of use, and durability makes this one the best cordless vacuum for stairs.

 On its lowest power setting, you’ll get over 60 minutes of use.
-That makes the Dyson Animal Cordless a power tool ready where and when you need it most.
-Its compact styling makes it an excellent stair vacuum.
+That makes the Dyson Animal Cordless it’s a powerful cordless stick vacuum ready where and when you need it most.
+Its compact styling makes it an excellent stair vacuum, with a HEPA filter.